danakj/danakj.github.io/_posts/2023-06-05-not-generating-constructors.md

 ```

 Calling `take_span_ref(const std::span&)` is worse, as it constructs a `std::span` inline, then has
 to take its address.
-No doubt that's where we get the guidance from to pass it by value.
+No doubt that's where we get the guidance from to pass it by value:
 ```nasm
 mov    QWORD PTR [rsp+0x30],rbx mov    QWORD PTR [rsp+0x38],0x7